-What are cleft lip and cleft palate (CLP)?
+What are cleft lip and cleft palate?

 In the womb (uterus) a baby's face is formed of several parts coming together, like petals of a flower.
-CLP occurs when the upper areas of the central face do not quite join together properly, leaving a gap in the palate, the upper lip, or both.
+Cleft lip and palate (CLP) occurs when the upper areas of the central face do not quite join together properly, leaving a gap in the palate, the upper lip, or both.

-How common is cleft lip and palate (CLP)?
+How common is cleft lip and palate?